-- 1. All Sanctioned Shows and the annual International Rocky Mountain Horse Show shall process violations of the Show rules as follows: - Violations may be reported immediately (on site) at any Sanctioned or annual International Show by completing a Rule Violation Form, obtained from the Show Manager or from the Show Advisory Committee (SAC) chairperson, in duplicate.
+- 1. All Sanctioned Shows and the annual International Rocky Mountain Horse Show shall process violations of the Show rules as follows: - Violations may be reported immediately (on site) at any Sanctioned or annual a.
+International Show by completing a Rule Violation Form, obtained from the Show Manager or from the Show Advisory Committee (SAC) chairperson, in duplicate.
 The form must be completed with the name, address, phone number, and if an RMHA member, the membership number of the person filing the complaint/violation.
 A description of the incident, -including the name of the proposed violator, (e.g., exhibitor, owner, trainer, horse, etc.), the number of the Show Rule violated, the date, name of the Show, Show location, and, if relevant, the name of the horse and the class - must also be included.
 The original form is to be given directly to the Show Manager or to the SAC Chairperson.
-Where immediate action is required, the Show Manager will decide the action to be taken and impose such immediately.
-A report of said action must be sent to the ISAC Chairperson within ten working (10) days of the incident. - Except as provided in this section IV.H., all complaints related to Show Rule violations that are not reported on site may be reported (with all required details) to the SAC Chairperson within ten (10) working days of the Show and must be accompanied with a complaint fee of \$100.00 which is refundable to the complainant if the person who is charged is found to be in violation as charged. - c.
+Where immediate action is required, the Show Manager, and two other officials or staff at the show (this can include Show Secretary, Ringmaster, Show Steward or Show Office Staff but not DQP officials or a Show Judge) will decide the action to be taken and impose such immediately.
+A report of said action must be sent to the ISAC Chairperson within ten working (10) days of the incident. - b.
+Except as provided in this section IV.H., all complaints related to Show Rule violations that are not reported on site may be reported (with all required details) to the SAC Chairperson within ten (10) working days of the Show and must be accompanied with a complaint fee of \$100.00 which is refundable to the complainant if the person who is charged is found to be in violation as charged. - c.
 Any member of the Board of Directors, SAC or Show Management (i.e., Secretary, Judge, Steward, DQP, Paddock Master, etc.) may report any violation of the Show Rules, observed within or outside of the show ring, to the SAC Chairperson or, in the absence of the SAC Chairperson, to the Show Manager any time during a show or within 24 hours after a show.
 No complaint fee will be required, however, a Rule Violation Form or modification thereof, must be completed with full details of the violation and filed with the SAC Chairperson. - d.
 There is no time limit set upon such reporting of Show Rule violations by the persons identified above ("c"), e.g., violations may be found during review of show classes and/or recording High Points, etc.